kiransripada/azure-keyvault-secret-rotation-demo/README.md

             A key rotation function with an event trigger and an HTTP trigger (on-demand rotation) An Event Grid event subscription for the SecretNearExpiry eve
 #### 3.Access Secrets
-    Enable a system-assigned managed identity for the application Register the application with your Azure AD tenant Option #2
+   Enable a system-assigned managed identity for the application. \
+   Register the application with your Azure AD tenant. \
+ Option #2
   Applications can   access secrets using service principal
     ![image](https://user-images.githubusercontent.com/8209932/126428991-fcc33b1a-ed1b-4341-ab3c-afd88518c719.png)